-Tell your doctor or pharmacist if you are taking any other medicines, including any that you buy without a prescription from your pharmacy, supermarket or health food shop.
+Tell your doctor or pharmacist if you are taking any other medicines, including any that you get without a prescription from your pharmacy, supermarket or health food shop.

-Some medicines and Lurasidone Sandoz may interfere with each other, these medicines are listed in the When you must not take it section above.
+Some medicines and LAVIONE may interfere with each other.
+These medicines are listed in the 'When you must not take it' section above.

-These medicines may be affected by Lurasidone Sandoz, or may affect how well it works.
-You may need different amounts of your medicine, or you may need to take different medicines.
-Your doctor will advise you.
+These medicines may be affected by LAVIONE or may affect how well it works.
+You may need different amounts of your medicines, or you may need to take different medicines.